 - Select the sites that post new jobs frequently and regularly

 - The sites should provide you with a good overview of the job market in different countries

-- The content should include background information which can help you make a call on which country might suit you the best
+- The content should include background information that can help you make a call on which country might suit you the best

 - The site should be interactive, letting you contact/chat/exchange views with veteran ESL teachers